mfwolffe/wulFTP/devlog.md

 * python 3.11.6 chosen for stability and support/full compat with pyqt6 and paramiko
 * Historically, I default to `asdf`+ `venv` for version management/env isolation
 * pinned PyQt6 version to be <6.6 to avoid future breaks

+### pitfalls
+* clearly, there's potential for really subtle races here.
+I'll be adding graceful exits as I have time